Stony Lake (Ontario): History

 The region has been inhabited for thousands of years.
 Early First Nations settlement is evidenced by a remarkable collection of prehistoric rock carvings to be seen at the east end of Stony Lake in Petroglyphs Provincial Park.
 On-going historic research argues that Samuel de Champlain traveled through the area's lakes, rivers and overland portages in the 17th century.
 The First Nations were joined in the 19th century by European settlers intent on logging and farming.
 In the mid-19th century logging became a large industry in the Kawarthas and Stoney Lake was used as part of the highway for moving logs to the sawmills downriver.
-The Trent-Severn Canal system was built early in the 20th century, and became the dominant commercial waterway in the region.
+The Trent-Severn canal system was completed early in the 20th century, and became the dominant commercial waterway in the region.

 The American Canoe Association met on Juniper Island in 1883, and development evolved naturally from travellers fishing or hunting from simple lodges.
 Lengthier camping expeditions on the many islands became common.
 In the late 19th century and early 20th century many people from Ontario and the bordering U.S. states bought Crown land and built cottages.
 These were generally simple, one-story frame structures with few amenities.
 As well, those early settlers, at Young's Point, Kawartha Park, McCracken's Landing, Mount Julian and others around the lake, found new sources of income by helping cottagers in many ways: ice cutting, building, guiding, boat repairs and domestic chores.
-Stoney Lake today is principally used for recreational purposes.
-Some of the large islands include Juniper and Horseshoe island.